Skip to content

 Psychological distress was determined using the Kessler 5 (K5), which is a measure of non-specific psychological distress, derived from a modified version of the Kessler Psychological Distress Scale (K10).
 It is designed for use in surveys of Aboriginal and Torres Strait Islander peoples.
 Respondents were asked questions about how often they had experienced negative emotional states in the previous four weeks by selecting one of five responses, ranging from ‘all of the time’ to ‘none of the time’.
 Responses were combined to produce an overall score between five and 25.
 The scores were then grouped to describe the level of psychological distress as low/moderate (5–11) or high/very high (12–25) (ABS 2019).

-This information was compiled from the following data sources: Specialist Homelessness Services Collection (SHSC) and the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19.
+This information was compiled from the following data sources: Specialist Homelessness Services Collection (SHSC), the ABS Census of Population and Housing, 2021 and the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19.
 More information about these data sources and their data quality is available in Data sources.

 For more information about the housing and homelessness of First Nations people, see the AIHW reports: Aboriginal and Torres Strait Islander people: a focus report on housing and homelessness, Homelessness Services, or Housing Data Dashboard